imkkapoor/Sourcery/README.md

-A full-stack E-commerce website built on MERN stack and uses a variety of libraries such as Bootstrap, styled-components and MUI.
+A full-stack E-commerce website built on MERN stack and uses a variety of libraries such as bootstrap, axios, styled-components and MUI.
 Furthermore uses Redux for state management.

 •The frontend includes a user-friendly interface that allows customers to browse products, add them to their cart, and checkout.